CaoHuuKhuongDuy/Data-visualization/README.md

 | void highlightUpdateArray(Highlight &highlight)                    | Highlights the code for updating an element in an array.                       |
 | void highlightSearchArray(Highlight &highlight, int correctStatus) | Highlights the code for searching an element in an array.
 If `correctStatus` is provided, it indicates the search result (found or not found).                                                                                                  |

+## Project Setup
+- Clone this repository
+- Change the directory to src `cd src`
+- Run the Data_Visualization.exe `./Data_Visualization.exe`

 #### [Github repository](https://github.com/CaoHuuKhuongDuy/Data-visualization)

 #### [Commit history](https://github.com/CaoHuuKhuongDuy/Data-visualization/blob/main/gitlog.txt)